 My job offer in Northern California when I started as a new grad NP was $110,000/year plus benefits.
 I started at a primary care clinic.
 Then I moved to Central California where my family lives and I was offered a job at an urgent care for $130,000/year.
 I had to negotiate this salary.
 Now, I work as a specialty nurse in a big teaching hospital and was offered $145,000/year.
 I work M-T, 10 hour shifts and sometimes on-call for pulmonary consults in the hospital.

+In Conclusion, Nurse Pracititioner Salary depend on various factors including how long you have been a nurse practitioner, where you are practicing and what specialty you are working in, if your hospital has a union or if you are able to negotiate your salary.
 I hope that the information above is useful in determining how much Nurse Practitioners make.
 Happy job hunting and always know your worth!